DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: Experiments

-\textbf{Baselines.} We compare our proposed method with the following baselines.
-TI~\cite{TI} and DreamBooth~\cite{dreambooth} are finetuning methods for subject-driven text-to-image generation.
-InstructPix2Pix~\cite{pix2pix} is a SOTA pretrained method for text-guided text-to-image editing.
-We also include the pretrained Stable Diffusion (SD)~\cite{Sdiffusion} without finetuning as a reference model.
-The DINO metric of pretrained SD can be regarded as a lower bound, since it does not have prior knowledge about the subject identity.
-The CLIP-T metric of the pretrained SD can be regarded as the upper bound, since it will not overfit the small set of images, thus always expected to generate images that conform to the text.
+\textbf{Baselines.} TI~\citep{TI} and DreamBooth~\citep{dreambooth} are finetuning methods for subject-driven text-to-image generation.
+InstructPix2Pix~\citep{pix2pix} is a SOTA pretrained method for text-guided text-to-image editing.
+We also include the pretrained Stable Diffusion (SD)~\citep{Sdiffusion} without finetuning as a reference model.
+We provide the detailed implementation of DisenBooth in \ref{sec:app:implementation}.

-\textbf{Implementation Details.} We implement DisenBooth based on the pretrained Stable Diffusion 2-1~\cite{Sdiffusion}.
-The learning rate is 1e-4 with the AdamW~\cite{adamw} optimizer.
-The finetuning process is conducted on one Tesla V100 with batch size of 1, while the finetuning iterations are $\sim$3,000.
-As for the LoRA rank, we use $r=4$ for all the experiments.
-The MLP used in the adapter is 2-layer with ReLU as the activation function.
-The LoRA and adapter make the parameters to finetune about $2.9M$, which is small compared to the whole $865.9M$ U-Net parameters.
-Additionally, the special token $P_s$ we use to obtain the identity-preserved embedding is the same as that of~\cite{dreambooth}, i.e., ``\textit{a + $S^*$ + class}'', where $S^*$ is a rare token and $class$ is the class of the subject.
-When comparing with the baselines, we only use the textual embedding $f'_s$ mentioned in Sec.~\ref{subsec:infer} as the condition.